OCD Symptoms in Kids: What Every Parent Should Know

 Common Myths and Misconceptions About OCD

-Busting Common Myths About OCD in Children
+Busting Myths About OCD in Children

-• “OCD is just a quirk or personality trait.”
+• “OCD is just a personality quirk.”

 A Path Forward for Parents and Kids